The ultimate guide to dog DNA tests: Benefits and the best test kit

 - Competitively priced while still providing excellent results

 - Prompt customer service and access to veterinarians and specialists

 - One of the fastest turnaround times on the market

 - In rare cases some users report their test coming back with a % of “other”

 You can learn more and purchase the Wisdom Panel 3.0 DNA Test Kit on Amazon.

 Can you determine dog breed without a DNA test?

-The short answer, yes.
-The real answer, to an extent.
-You’ll be able to pick out major contributing breeds that your dog shares, but if they don’t exhibit a physical characteristic then you’ll be left in the dark.
+The short answer, is yes.
+The real answer, to an extent, is that you’ll be able to pick out major contributing breeds that your dog shares, but if they don’t exhibit a physical characteristic then you’ll be left in the dark.